dbjwhs/dod_devops/cicd/README.md

 1. Start with the **Main Implementation Guide** to understand the overall architecture and approach
 2. Review the **Zero Trust Implementation** to understand the security foundation
 3. Study the **Multi-Tier Code Review Process** to understand the approval workflow
+4. Review the **Tools and Integrations** document to understand the toolchain components
-4. Examine the **CI/CD Pipeline Implementation Example** for practical implementation details
+5. Examine the **CI/CD Pipeline Implementation Example** for practical implementation details

 ## Implementation Checklist